bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 ```

 Lastly, if one prefers to automatically update the current tree upon entering
-the *fern* window then please add the following to the above `FernInit`
+the *fern* window then please add the following to the above `FernEvents`
 function (not the `FernGroup`):

 ```viml